bettyriver/Blobby3D/README.md

 ### Installing

 Once you have downloaded/installed [FFTW3](www.fftw.org) and [Boost](www.boost.org), I would suggest setting up DNest4 and Blobby3D within the same directory.
-So, go to the root directory where you would like to install the packages, and create a directory
+So, go to the root directory where you would like to install the packages, and create a directory:

 mkdir Blobby3D
 cd Blobby3D